Moulding

 3. Clamps HIPS and heat until 'bouncy'

-4. Raise platen into mould
+4. Raise platen into plastic

 5. Vacuum pump air out